alexbota/stonks/README.md

 # Trading Platform
-These is a simulated trading platform made as a project for CS50x with real time financial data on the stock market.
+A simulated trading platform made as a project for CS50x with real time financial data on the stock market.

 ## Getting Started